-Cordwood old methods construction loads up short, round lengths of wood into a wall.
+Cordwood’s old methods of construction load up short, round lengths of wood into a wall.
 Using what would normally be kept aside for firewood, cordwood looks like a stack of wood you’d have behind your fireplace with the ends of the logs exposed.
 The cordwood is held together with mortar, creating a wall with both high insulation and high thermal mass.

 Here, earth-filled tires are set into the ground, this is a basic form of rammed earth in which waste tires become the form into which dirt is packed.
-Homes built using Earthship incorporates the passive solar rewards of berming with the use of recycled materials (commonly, old automobile tires) to create an efficient home.
-These homes heat and cool itself on its own and do not consume any fossil fuels.
+Homes built using Earthship incorporate the passive solar rewards of berming with the use of recycled materials (commonly, old automobile tires) to create an efficient home.
+These homes heat and cool themselves on their own and do not consume any fossil fuels.

 10. Clay Bricks

 There are several advantages of clay for which it can be used in architecture.
-One of the main being the fact that Clay as a building material is ideal for tropical conditions in our subcontinent.
-Other than these natural clay – of which terracotta is made of, is the most flexible form of earth.
+One of the main is the fact that Clay as a building material is ideal for tropical conditions in our subcontinent.
+Other than these natural clay – of which terracotta is made, is the most flexible form of earth.
 It is essentially the least resisting material.
-Clay is the oldest known versatile building material which has lasted for centuries sustaining its value and utility, it is the most plastic and workable material as it takes shapes of a toy to a material used for making high rise buildings.
-Clay, when fired, leads to a porous structure which is filled with air when dry thus providing the best of the insulation properties largely useful to regulate the temperature (keeping cool in summers and warm in winters).
+Clay is the oldest known versatile building material which has lasted for centuries sustaining its value and utility, it is the most plastic and workable material as it takes shapes of a toy to a material used for making high-rise buildings.
+Clay, when fired, leads to a porous structure that is filled with air when dry thus providing the best of the insulation properties largely useful to regulate the temperature (keeping cool in summers and warm in winters).

 In The End …